How to Build a Strong Architecture Brand

-First and foremost, your architecture firm must have a clear business strategy.
-It doesn't matter if you are a solo principal, or running a multi-office firm with dozens of employees: You need a business strategy.
-Think of it as the guide to positioning your firm — defining what you want to be known for and how you will work.
-For example, if want to be known for your eco-friendly building style, that would help you define your business strategy.
+First and foremost, your architecture firm must have a clear business focus.
+It doesn't matter if you are a solo principal, or running a multi-office firm with dozens of employees: Having a clear focus will help guide your firm — defining what you want to be known for and how you will work.
+For example, if want to be known for your eco-friendly building style, that would help you define your business focus.

-It's so tempting to jump right into branding and tactics, but that's exactly where we find many architects get into trouble.
-They wonder why their branding and marketing efforts aren't working, or they find themselves in a cycle of rushed, last-minute marketing with nothing to show for it.
+It can be tempting to jump right into the tactics of marketing your firm, but that's exactly where we find many architects get into trouble.
+They wonder why their marketing efforts aren't working.
+Or, they find themselves in a cycle of rushed, last-minute marketing with nothing to show for it. ￼

-We actually developed our Business Blueprinting process around helping an architect client dig into the strategic thinking and planning as a foundation for more effective branding and marketing.
+We actually developed our Business Blueprint process around helping an architect client dig into the strategic thinking and planning for more effective branding and marketing.

-Having a clear goal and strategy for your architecture business will make it easier to create — and deliver on — your brand vision.
-Your business strategy helps define the tone and style of your brand and messaging.
+Having clear goals and focus for your architecture firm will make it easier to create and deliver on your brand promise.
+Here are a few questions to get some clarity on your business focus:

-This one could be simple, but is often one of the biggest branding mistakes.
+This one should be simple, but is often one of the most overlooked essentials of business planning.

-As an architecture firm, your audience could range from city and county developers to home owners, from corporate directors to local chefs, and everything in between.
+As an architecture firm, your audience could range from city and county developers to homeowners, and everything in between.
 Selecting specific audiences will help focus your branding and the tone and type of marketing.

-One of the common branding mistakes is looking too much like a competitor.
-Your firm should be unique; that is, some aspect that holds you apart from the crowd of other firms.
-This aspect needs to be relevant to your industry and - more important - valuable to your customers.
+Your firm is different and your want branding that reflects that.
+It’s time to get clear about the aspects of your firm that help you stand apart from other firms.
+This needs to be relevant to your industry and - more important - valuable to your clients.

-When thinking about what makes your firm different, there are generally three topics to consider: Your niche, type of project, and design style.
-Start the brainstorming process by asking yourself these questions:
+When thinking about what makes your firm different, chances are it’s a combination of your niche, the type of projects you like to design, and your design style and approach.
+Start brainstorming by asking yourself these questions:￼

 Do you attract certain clients, like high-end retailers?

-Are you the go-to firm for certain projects, such as waterfront restaurants?
+Are you the go-to firm for certain projects, such as waterfront restaurants or luxury resorts?

-Is there a certain design style you’re known for, like modern and minimalist corporate spaces?
+Is there a certain design style you’re known for, like modern homes or open-plan corporate spaces?

-Time to get creative.
-Your logo, color palette, typography, graphic presentation, and even messaging, must be aligned to your firm's strategy, as well as being inviting and fresh.
+OK, not you’re ready to get creative and translate the brand into a visual identity.
+Your logo, color palette, typography, graphic presentation, and messaging, must be aligned to your brand strategy.

 Branding mistakes often lead to lackluster brand visuals and unrewarding brand performance.
-We find architects typically have clear stylistic and design ideas for their brands, but lack the understanding of what makes a brand and logo work.
+Architects typically have clear stylistic and design ideas for their brands, but can lack the understanding of what makes a brand work.